Wildlife

 Groundsnake, Sonora semiannulata.

 It eats insects, spiders, scorpions, centipedes, and lizards.
-Watch it from a distance and let it move on.

 Key detailWhat to look for